Phaen/Polynar/README.md

 ###.encoder
 > ```Javascript
-var encoder = new Polynar.encoder();
+var encoder = new Polynar.encoder( [ strict ] );
 ```

 Creates an encoder instance to which the data can be written.
 When not called as a constructor, it will do so itself instead and return the newly created instance.
-It accepts no arguments.
+It accepts one argument.

+* **strict** *(optional)* <br/> A boolean to turn strict mode on or off, can be manually adjusted by changing the *strict* property of the instance.
+In strict mode, Polynar will try to improvise by typecasting, etc. instead of throwing exceptions.

 ###.encoder.write
 > ```Javascript